SoarGroup/SoarGroup.github.io/docs/soar_manual/02_TheSoarArchitecture.md

 rules remains unchanged, a situation called **quiescence**.

 ![A detailed illustration of Soar’s decision cycle.](Images/decisioncycle.svg)
+/// caption
+A detailed illustration of Soar’s decision cycle.
+///

 After quiescence is reached in the *Proposal* phase, the *Decision* phase ensues, which is the architectural selection of a single operator, if possible.
 Once an operator is selected, the